 Zophran- whatever we have or 2 pills per 3 or 4 days

-MISC- Skintac wipes and IV Prep x 2 per 5 days IV Prep, waterproof band-aids, vet wrap, etc.
+CGM Supplies- Skintac wipes and IV Prep x 2 per 5 days, waterproof band-aids, sport wrap, etc.

 Juice Boxes or Fruit Snacks- 3 per day plus Protein bars